How the coronavirus has hit global sport - France 24

 Paris (AFP)

-AFP Sport looks at the latest effects on Thursday of the virus, which has killed more than 3,200 people while infecting 95,000 in more than 80 countries worldwide.
+AFP Sport looks at the effects on sport of the virus, which has killed more than 3,200 people while infecting 95,000 in more than 80 countries worldwide.

 TOKYO OLYMPICS